 The RSCT Resource Monitoring and Control (RMC) application is part of RSCT.
 The RSCT includes a README file that is installed with the rsct.core.utils fileset.
-The path name of the file is /usr/sbin/rsct/README/rsct.core.README.
+The file islocated at /usr/sbin/rsct/README/rsct.core.README.
 The README file contains additional information about the RMC application.